Accio/BioQC/pages/bioqc/bioqc-simulation.md

 ---
-title: "BioQC Benchmark: Testing Efficiency, Sensitivity and Specificity of BioQC on simulated and real-world data"
+title: "BioQC-benchmark: Testing Efficiency, Sensitivity and Specificity of BioQC on simulated and real-world data"
 permalink: bioqc-simulation.html
 output:
   md_document: